Large Roll-Off Containers

 What is the maximum weight that the container can weigh?

-The maximum allowed weight is 14,000 lbs.
-If your container weighs more than 14,000 lbs, the container will be off loaded at customer's expense.
-Materials such as dirt, concrete, bricks, or other heavy materials add tremendous bulk and weight to the container.
+Legally, 14,000 lbs or less fills the containers.
+If more is loaded than legally possible, the container will have to be off loaded at customer's expense.
+Materials like dirt, concrete, bricks, or other heavy materials add tremendous bulk and weight to the container.

 Can I have the box hauled at any time of day?
 Do you guarantee haul times?

-In the City of Des Moines, Recology CleanScapes can haul large containers between 7:00am and 5:00pm only.
-We guarantee any haul within 24 hours of first notice to haul.
+We can guarantee any haul within 24 hours of first notice to haul.

 What do I need to know about loading the box?